-ASCII Configuration - ASCII Message Triggering Method
+ASCII Configuration - Technology Triggering Method

 This method allows the other protocol to signal when to send the next message using data handshakes.
-These "signals" are controlled using data variables in the memory manager.
+These "signals" are controlled using data variables (TransTrigger and TransHandshake) already in the mapping.
+This method will send the new/old data when triggered.

-NOTE: These two data variables will need to be added manually to the Data Mapping webpage since it will not be mapped using Auto-Map.
-They are mapped just like the Status_XY variable described in the Data Mapping- Adding Diagnostic Information section of this userguide.
+NOTE: These two data variables will need to be mapped manually on the Data Mapping webpage since it will not be mapped using Auto-Map.

 While these two data variables are mapped, the Change-of-State method is disabled but messages can still be sent via the Cyclic method, if configured.
-For more information on the ASCII Triggering Methods, please see the Triggering Methods section of this userguide.
+For more information on the ASCII Triggering Methods, please see the Transmit Data - Triggering Methods section of this user guide.